-- Students resuming ASN program matriculation during a semester in which only the Evening ASN and Hybrid ASN programs' courses are offered will be required to enroll in the Evening ASN cohort. - Program interruptions for students in the Evening ASN, Hybrid ASN, and HCP-to-RN Bridge programs will require the affected student to enroll in the Traditional ASN cohort that aligns with their program matriculation (unless the previous point is applicable). - If a student within the HCP-to-RN Bridge program fails NURS 1311: Adult Health II (Bridge) and resumes their matriculation in the Traditional or Evening ASN cohort, they will be required to take both NURS 1111: Adult Health I and NURS 1112: Adult Health II. - Students enrolled in the HCP-to-BSN Bridge program are permitted to resume their matriculation in another bridge cohort, provided that the cohort's course offerings align.
-However, this may require the student to attend another ASU campus's bridge program, and the Department is not obligated to provide travel accommodations resulting from this decision. - No student whose progression has been interrupted will be permitted to resume matriculation in the Hybrid ASN program.
+- Students resuming ASN program matriculation during a semester in which only the Evening ASN and Hybrid ASN programs' courses are offered will be required to enroll in the Evening ASN cohort. - Program interruptions for students in the Evening ASN, Hybrid ASN, and HCP-to-RN Bridge programs will require the affected student to enroll in the Traditional ASN cohort that aligns with their program matriculation (unless the previous point is applicable). - If a student within the HCP-to-RN Bridge program fails NURS 1311: Adult Health II (Bridge) and resumes their matriculation in the Traditional or Evening ASN cohort, they will be required to take both NURS 1111: Adult Health I and NURS 1112: Adult Health II. - Students enrolled in the HCP-to-RN Bridge program are permitted to resume their matriculation in another bridge cohort, provided that the cohort's course offerings align.
+However, this may require the student to attend another ASU campus's bridge program, and the Department is not obligated to provide travel accommodations resulting from this decision. - No student whose progression has been interrupted will be permitted to resume matriculation in the Hybrid ASN program. - Students whose progression was interrupted due to attainment of a nursing course failure are not permitted to apply/reapply for either the HCP-to-RN Bridge or Hybrid ASN program tracks, regardless of the age of the earned failure.

-If a student is not actively enrolled in nursing coursework for more than one (1) semester (but less than 12 months), the student must challenge all previously completed nursing courses (with the exception of NURS 2117: Nursing Leadership) to validate current knowledge and skills of the content.
+If a student is not actively enrolled in nursing coursework for more than one (1) semester (but less than 12 months), the student must challenge all previously completed nursing courses to validate current knowledge and skills of the content.
 Failure to successfully challenge any course will result in the student repeating the course(s) in which they were unsuccessful, beginning with the nursing course earliest in the program's curriculum.

 If a student is not actively enrolled in nursing coursework for 12 (or more) months, the student will be required to restart the nursing program in its entirety, regardless of previous progression.
 The affected student must reapply to the nursing program and will be subject to the policies and procedures of the department in place at the time of the student's return to the program.
 It is the responsibility of the student to be aware of changes in requirements or policies for both the University and the Department of Nursing during their absence.
 Admission to the nursing program is not guaranteed and, if accepted, the student will begin the ASN program in NURS 1101: Fundamentals of Nursing.